Youth Program

 Location: Pearson

-Teachers: Sheida Dadressan & Leylane Cavalcante
+Teachers: Sheida Dadressan and Leylane Cavalcante

 This Year’s Program

-As youth deepen their commitment to service and community building, many begin to ask deeper questions about their future—how their talents, interests, and education can be channeled into a life of purpose.
+As youth deepen their commitment to community building, many begin to ask deeper questions about their future—how their talents, interests, and education can be channeled into a life of purpose.
 To support this important stage of exploration, we are excited to offer the workshop below on Friday afternoon.

 Water Play